choldgraf/jupyter-activity-snapshot/README.md

 important activity that is difficult to scrape automatically.
 Don't treat the numbers in these reports as the total truth - they are just one view on the complex web of activity that is the Jupyter community.

+Note, if the information on a page looks outdated, try flushing the nbviewer cache with `?flush_cache=true` in the URL.